 - Regularly evaluate our teaching resources to ensure they are accessible to all SEN children.

-- Ensure our school activities and trips, as far as is possible, are accessible to all our SEN children.
+- Ensure our school activities and trips, are accessible to all our SEN children.

 - Hold termly review meetings with families for children with SEN.

 - Provide on-going SEN training and information for teachers and teaching assistants via external providers and in-house training.